PPPDUD/MiniGuinea/README.md

 - Uses Manifest v3 (if you don't know what this means, don't worry about it)
 - Avoids interfering with the user experience as much as possible
 - Makes some websites load faster by blocking unwanted web requests
-- Blocks some tracker parameters in URLs (since 0.8, currently experimental)
+- Blocks some tracker parameters in URLs

 MiniGuinea is known to work in Chromium, Google Chrome, and Microsoft Edge.
 It should function properly in most other Chromium browsers too.